haidaoxiaofei/haidaoxiaofei.github.io/_posts/2016-3-23-apache-server-config.md

 ### 1. NameVirtualHost

 Here I first give the configuration of my server.
-On the server I deployed some PHP projects under "/var/www/html/", and yesterday I deployed one docker shipped project to another place.
+On the server I deployed some PHP projects under `/var/www/html/`, and yesterday I deployed one docker shipped project to another place.
 In docker, it maps a service in a virtual machine to some port of you host OS (e.g., I map it to port 9092).
 Then, I need to do proxying.
-Here, we can see the configure file proxy the port 9092 to subdomain "/gmission".
+Here, we can see the configure file proxy the port 9092 to subdomain `/gmission`.

-When we use "NameVirtualHost *:80", the corresponding "<VirtualHost *:80>" block will handle the traffic of port 80.
+When we use `NameVirtualHost *:80`, the corresponding `<VirtualHost *:80>` block will handle the traffic of port 80.
 Then, we need to maintain the traffic of the PHP projects and configure the traffic for the new docker project.
-Here we need to leave "DocumentRoot" as "/var/www/html/", which indicates that apache will do name based access for the projects under "/var/www/html/".
+Here we need to leave `DocumentRoot` as `/var/www/html/`, which indicates that apache will do name based access for the projects under `/var/www/html/`.

 	Listen 80